-- An episode of 6Teen had the guys make a bet against the girls that they couldn't watch the latest gore movie without vomiting.
-As it turned out, they were all freaked out, though the guys still won on a technicality—one of the girls threw up first.
+- An episode of 6teen had the guys make a bet against the girls that they [the girls] couldn't watch the latest gore movie without vomiting.
+As it turned out, they were all freaked out, though the guys still won on a technicalityone of the girls threw up first.

-- The Little Rascals cartoon episode "Wash and Werewolf" begins at one of Greenpoint's movie theaters, where the boys took Darla to a 3D horror movie, despite her wanting to see a romantic film at a different theater.
+- The Little Rascals second-season opener "Wash and Werewolf" begins at one of Greenpoint's movie theaters, where the boys took Darla to a 3D horror movie, despite her wanting to see a romantic film at a different theater.
 What scared Darla was not the film itself (she didn't stay to watch it), but Alfalfa's prank before the film began.

-- Averted in Total Drama Island, where the most scared character was Gentle Giant DJ.
-Gwen and Izzy both liked it (along with Duncan), while Heather and Leshawna didn't seem any more bothered than the remaining guys.
+- Averted in Total Drama, where the most scared character was Gentle Giant DJ.
+Gwen and Izzy both liked the film (along with Duncan), while Heather and Leshawna didn't seem any more bothered than the remaining guys.

 - Justified Trope in that if this didn't happen, (see the above mentioned studies) the Haunted Attraction industry would be out of business.
-Wandering around in the dark, using your boyfriend/dad/bigbrother as a meat shield against the various Serial Killer Clowns, Masked Psychos, Brain-Eating Zombies, and Little Girls with Hair in Front of Their Eyes?
-Getting to SCREAM your lungs out, potentially shattering the eardrums of people blocks away?
-Admit it, "It's FUN to be scared!"
+These attractions give women an excuse to get close to their boyfriends by using them as a meat shield against the various Serial Killer Clowns, Masked Psychos, Brain-Eating Zombies, and little girls with Hair in Front of Their Eyes.

-- Though this trope isn't Truth in Television most of the time, you are probably more likely to find a girl who'll admit that she's scared of horror movies, probably because many people think this trope exists in Real Life.
+- Though this trope isn't Truth in Television most of the time, you are probably more likely to find a girl who'll admit that she's scared of horror movies than you would a guy.